secrez/secrez-rust-lib/README.md

 ## Coverage

 ```
-> @secrez/rust-lib@0.0.2 test
-> cross-env NODE_ENV=test nyc --reporter=lcov --reporter=text ./node_modules/.bin/_mocha test/*.test.js test/**/*.test.js --exit

   #RustLib
+    encrypt and decrypt in JS
+      ✓ should signup the user and signin (81ms)
+    encrypt in Rust and decrypt in JS
-    ✓ should encrypt and decrypt a string
+      ✓ should signup the user and signin
-    ✓ should encrypt in JS and decrypt in Rust
+    encrypt in JS and decrypt in Rust
+      ✓ should signup the user and signin
-    ✓ should encrypt in Rust and decrypt in JS
+    encrypt and decrypt in Rust
+      ✓ should signup the user and signin (47ms)

-  3 passing (12ms)
+  4 passing (198ms)

 ----------|---------|----------|---------|---------|-------------------
 File      | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s